Oddity

 We start this at a remote house that looks to be quite old.
 Our owners are Dani (Carolyn Bracken) and Ted Timmis (Gwilym Lee).
 She is staying there that night, doing work to renovate while her husband is working.
 He has the night shift at a mental hospital.
 He is supposed to meet her the following morning.
 The night takes a turn when Olin Boole (Tadhg Murphy) shows up.
 He was watching in the dark when Dani came out to her car.
 He asks to be let in, claiming that he saw someone sneak into the house when her back was turned.
 We see that she doesn’t believe him, but his case is compelling.

 This shifts to about a year into the present.
 Dani was murdered that night.
-Olin was recently released from the hospital that Ted works.
-Olin is once again confined to the hospital, believing that he murdered Dani during that opening sequence.
+Olin was recently released from the hospital where Ted works.
+Olin was once again confined to the hospital, believing that he murdered Dani during that opening sequence.
+It should be pointed out that he was committed to one due to having murdered his mother, in self-defense.
 Ted has moved on, now seeing Yana (Caroline Menton).
 She has been staying at the same house, but she is creeped out.
 She might also be seeing the ghost of Dani there.

 Dani had a twin sister named Darcy (also played by Bracken).
 Ted visits her, bringing the fake eye of Olin who was murdered in the hospital by another patient.
-She is a medium for a living, being able to see events of the past when touching items that were close to people.
+She runs an antique story and is also a medium for a living, being able to see events of the past when touching items that were close to people.
 She does this with the eye of Olin.
 What Ted wasn’t expecting is that she doesn’t believe he murdered her sister.
 She wants to visit to see who did.

 This doesn’t sit well with Yana, especially since she was going back to the city that night.
 She can’t find her car keys and Ted must work.
 It doesn’t help that Darcy also sent a creepy, wooden figure that was made for her mother.
 She sent it as a gift to Ted and Dani for their anniversary.
 Strange things happened that night at the house, so bad that they scared off Yana.
 Darcy will get to the bottom of what happened and punish those involved.

 The last part of the story that I want to discuss would be the supernatural aspects.
 Darcy is blind.
-That is something that should have included here.
+That is something that should be included here.
 She has a museum of cursed items, which feels like it is borrowing from Ed and Lorraine Warren.
 In the back room is the rabbit from Caveat, which made me smile to see.
-I love that this gets set up before she arrives at this place that belonged her Ted and her sister.
+I love that this gets set up before she arrives at this place that belonged to Ted and her sister.
 She also brings a bell that you’d see in a store.
 Ted was there when it arrived for Darcy and he asked about it.
-This comes into play later since it is haunted.
-Creepy things happen to build this atmosphere where we don’t know if supernatural things are happening or not.
-By the end, we do and it worked.
+This comes into play later since it is a haunted item.
+Creepy things happen to build this atmosphere where we don’t know if supernatural things are happening or is there a logical explanation?
+We’re given a definite answer by the end and it worked.

 The last thing then would be acting.
 I already said that Lee worked in his role.
 What works across the board is meeting these characters, then developing them along with the story.
 Bracken was good in both roles that she played.
 I like that these sisters are twins, but almost complete opposites.
 She does well in bringing both to life.
 Murphy works in his role as did Menton.
 Steve Wall plays Ivan, who is an orderly who is a bit too rough.
 He’s solid there.
 Other than that, I thought the rest of the cast rounded this out for what was needed.

-In conclusion, this is a solid follow up the writer/director’s earlier movie.
+In conclusion, this is a solid follow up to the writer/director’s earlier movie.
 I think that this shows progression and is more polished.
 This does great in building a creepy atmosphere.
 There are effective jump-scares, which I’m not always a fan of.
 The acting is solid, being led by Bracken who takes on dual roles.
 The rest of the cast fit for what was needed.
 I’ll credit the filmmaking from the setting to cinematography, framing, effects and sound design.
-One that I’m glad that I saw and will revisit before the end of the year, if possible, to see where it falls with a second watch.
+One that I’m glad that I saw and that I’ve also given it a rewatch.
+It isn’t as effective the second time around, but still one that will be on the upper end of my list for 2024.

 My Rating: 8 out of 10